PowerShell/PSResourceGet/Docs/RegisterPSResourceRepository.md

 ### -PassThru

-When specified, displays the succcessfully set repository and its information
+When specified, displays the succcessfully registered repository and its information

 ```yml
 Type: SwitchParameter